 During this period, David No has maintained and cultivated his skills as actor, producer, stuntman and action director – often fulfilling each of these roles in a single project.
 This may sound impossible, but the uniqueness of David No’s skill set and his diligence to the art of filmmaking, has allowed him to master many areas.

 In 2006 David No put on the director’s hat for his own film Forged.
 This film was the culmination of all his various skills and exuded a particular style and perspective refreshing to the genre.
 It has played the International film festival circuit solidly, picking up Best Director; several Best Films, Best Costume, Best Music and a cinematography award.
-He is currently working on his Battle of the Wills short.
+He wrote, directed, and starred in Battle of the Wills (2016), his film short.